emdiple/gstreamer-playground/terminology.md

     - Process messages either synchronously (e.g., using `gst_bus_timed_pop_filtered()`) or asynchronously with callbacks.

 * **Pads**:
-    Connection points on elements used for linking.
+    Pads are connection points on elements used for linking.
 Pad names can be specified to control which specific pads are connected.
 For the most part, all data in GStreamer flows one way through a link between elements.
 Data flows out of one element through one or more source pads, and elements accept incoming data through one or more sink pads.
 Source and sink elements have only source and sink pads, respectively.
+Through a process known as negotiation, two linked Pads agree on a common type, and thus the Capabilities of the Pads become fixed (they only have one type and do not contain ranges)